 - Smoke odours

 Want to cover up the smell of cigarette smoke?
 A quick fix to cover up the strong smell is air fresher but if that does not work, try an old trick that involves leaving newspaper in your car.
 A newspaper helps to absorb the smell of cigarettes.
 Crumbling it up and leave it in your car overnight.

 - Perfume odours

 Perfumes are wonderful but some leave behind a strong odour long after the passenger exits the vehicle.
 The best way to quickly remove the smell is to open up all the windows and doors.
 If this does not help, you may need to shampoo the seats that the passenger was in (or the driver’s seat if the perfume was yours).

 Have we missed anything?
 Hardly.
 But if you have some tips of your own, feel free to add them below in the comments.

-And if you want to do more for your automotive pet than just clean it, come to our repair shops in Hamilton and Stoney Creek today!
+For more car interior detailing tips or tips for detailing a car, view our blogs or contact our team today!
+And if you want to do more for your automotive pet than just clean it, come to our repair shop in Hamilton.